Our Commitment to Privacy

 We will only use the identifying information you provide us according to the terms outlined in this document.

 Participant information held by the Network will be stored by the Network until it is no longer required to conduct program operations, or until a Participant withdraws by notifying the Network that they no longer wish to receive services or participate in the Network.
-The Network is not responsible for the use of information disclosed between the Volunteer and Supportee.
+The Network is not responsible for the use of information disclosed between a Volunteer and Supportee.

 We WILL NOT provide your personal identifying information (e.g., name, contact information or volunteer information) to third parties or use this information for commercial or marketing purposes.
 There are limited instances when your information may be shared with an external party, namely if a volunteer perceives an urgent medical or mental health need, information may be disclosed to emergency services for the purposes of maintaining immediate safety.
-Additionally, vendors used by the Network for email, database, and and web services may have access to personal information that is shared electronically with the Network by Participants.
+Additionally, vendors used by the Network for email, database, and web services may have access to personal information that is shared electronically with the Network by Participants.
 The use of vendors and third party forums, such as Facebook groups for members of the Network, is subject to their additional terms and privacy policies and the Network does not make any guarantees about data use or privacy relating to use of these vendors, forums, or groups.

 While we make every effort to ensure the security of our network and systems, we cannot guarantee our security measures, and we do not accept liability for unintentional or unauthorized disclosure.